 Thanks for all your support over this year, subscribing to the newsletter and everyone who picked up the How To Be A Games User Researcher book.
 I have been really happy with the reception it had this year and everyone’s kind words.
 I hope everyone has a great end of 2021, and looking forward to continuing to work together to become better games user researchers in 2022.

 Thanks for reading this issue.
-Get a monthly email with a games user research lesson, and entry level Games UX and UR jobs – sign up here.
+Get a monthly email with a games user research lesson, and entry level Games UX and UR jobs – sign up at the bottom of the page.